-January 2021
+January 2023

-- > Draft HR plan including personnel budgets. - > Draft IDP amendments. - Draft operating and capital plans per function or department, detailing service levels, initiatives, financial forecasts and non-financial indicators. - Detailed line item budget in line with operating and capital plans per function or department. - Prepare and submit to NT, PT and DLG&H the annual reports for 2019/20 and all prior years. - Assess municipal performance for the first 6 months of 2020/21 and submit midyear performance assessment to Council.
-Include oversight report with any corrective measures proposed. - ➤ Table the 2020/21 adjustment budget.
+- Draft HR plan including personnel budgets. - > Draft IDP amendments. - Draft operating and capital plans per function or department, detailing service levels, initiatives, financial forecasts and non-financial indicators - Detailed line item budget in line with operating and capital plans per function or department. - Prepare and submit to NT, PT and DLG&H the annual reports for 2021/22 and all prior years. - Assess municipal performance for the first 6 months of 2022/23 and submit midyear performance assessment to Council.
+Include oversight report with any corrective measures proposed. - ➤ Table the 2022/23 adjustment budget.

-March 2021
+March 2023

-- Table Draft Budget Document: Information from operational plans and line item budgets are combined to form the draft annual budget document. - Update and develop sector/ integrated plans/ programmes.
+- Table Draft Budget Document: Information from operational plans and line-item budgets are combined to form the draft annual budget document. - Update and develop sector/ integrated plans/ programmes.

-April 2021
+April 2023

-Public consultations and budget debates (commencement): Make budget available to and considers views of the public, NT, PT and other stakeholders.
+Public consultations and budget debates (commencement): Make budget available to and considers views of the public, NT, PT, and other stakeholders.

-May 2021
+May 2023

-- Approval of IDP and budget together with revised tariffs, budget related policies, SDBIP and IDP /Budget process plan for 2021/22. - Submission of IDP and budget to NP, PT, DLG&H as well as other stakeholders.
+- > Approval of IDP and budget together with revised tariffs, budget related policies, SDBIP and IDP /Budget process plan for 2023/24. - Submission of IDP and budget to NP, PT, DLG&H as well as other stakeholders.

-The draft 2021/22 MTREF budget and IDP was tabled before council on 31 March 2021.
+The draft 2023/24 MTREF budget and IDP was tabled before council on 31 March 2023.

-There were no deviations from the date for approving the Final Budget which was approved in 28 May 2021.
+There were no deviations from the date for tabling the Draft Budget.